bandeau1bandeau2

 • sadc(8) is the system activity data collector, used as a backend for sar.

 • sa1(8) collects and stores binary data in the system activity daily data file.
-It is a front end to sadc designed to be run from cron.
+It is a front end to sadc designed to be run from cron or systemd.

 • sa2(8) writes a summarized daily activity report.
-It is a front end to sar designed to be run from cron.
+It is a front end to sar designed to be run from cron or systemd.

 Installation of sysstat: